-Wayne is a learning technologist based in the Learning and Teaching Enhancement Unit at Canterbury Christ Church University where he is actively involved in managing, evaluating, supporting or enabling learning, teaching, research and assessment that is mediated through the use of educational and social technologies.
-He has taught on the PGCLT(HE) programme.
+Wayne is an learning technologist based in the Learning and Teaching Enhancement at Canterbury Christ Church University where he is actively involved in managing, evaluating, supporting or enabling learning, teaching, research and assessment that is mediated through the use of educational and social technologies.
+He teaches on the University's PGCAP, formerly PGCLT(HE), and Masters by Research programmes.
+He has acted as a Community Teaching Assistant (CTA) for the University of Edinburgh on the "e-Learning and Digital Culture" Coursera MOOC.

 He is also part of a small team responsible for defining and supporting the learning technology infrastructure at Canterbury Christ Church University as well as working on a range of institutional and faculty projects.
 He has been a team member on several JISC and HEA projects including Kent PLPP Extension project, the iBorrow project and DEBUT.

-His current academic interests include digital literacy; e-portfolios for learning and professional development; open education; understanding the alignment of pedagogy, space and technology inside flexible and open learning environments; and with a BSc (Hons) in Information Technology and Social Science, the role of social software and media in the scholarship of teaching and learning (SoTL).
+His current academic interests include digital literacy; e-portfolios for learning and professional development; open education; flexible and open learning environments; professional learning; and with a BSc (Hons) in Information Technology and Social Science, the role of social media in the scholarship of teaching and learning (SoTL).

 He has previously worked in IT sales, IT training and software development.
-He is a Chartered IT Professional with the British Computer Society and holds a MSc in e-Learning with the University of Edinburgh.
-He is currently undertaking a Doctorate in Education (EdD).
+He is an Associate Fellow with the Higher Education Academy, an Ordinary Member with the Association for Learning Technology, a Chartered IT Professional with the British Computer Society, and holds a MSc in e-Learning, now the MSc in Digital Education, with the University of Edinburgh.
+He is currently undertaking a Doctorate in Education (EdD) and has published a number of book chapters on educational technology.

 Away from the dreamy lure of academia, he is a keen cartophilist, cinephile, technogeek and a veteran Top Trumps player.
 He has been known to have done some writing and regrets not playing a musical instrument and sticking with French at school.
 Furthemore, he would like to know why he doesn't have an entry in Wikipedia so that he can point this "brief history" page there instead.